Abstract submission information

 Authors are requested to familiarise themselves with the selection, notification, submission and style requirements below before submitting an abstract.

-Abstracts and Vlogs are to be submitted by Friday 14th February 2020
+Abstracts are to be submitted by Sunday 4 April 2021

 - Submissions should be in English.